 “I’m beyond humbled to be able to continue my support of Luke AFB through this new charter and extension of FCP.”

-Joshua sits on the FCP Honorary Commanders golf tournament committee which is the largest fund-raising event for FCP.
-He also is on the advisory council for Friends of Freedom/No One Left Behind founded by another Honorary Commander, David Haddad of Fumar Cigars.
+Joshua is also an extension of Fighter Country Partnership staff and has sat on the FCP Honorary Commanders Golf Classic committee which is the largest fund-raising event for FCP.
+He was also on the advisory council for Friends of Freedom/No One Left Behind founded by another Honorary Commander, David Haddad of Fumar Cigars.
 Friends of Freedom (FOF) believes that America’s military veterans deserve the full measure of care and assistance they need to live with dignity, hope and independence with “No One Left Behind (NOLB).”
 The purpose is to facilitate the transition from military to civilian life by creating the programs and building the structure that will ensure the most efficient delivery of healing services to the anticipated tens of thousands of veterans expected to reside in Arizona in the coming years.

 Joshua Abel’s contributions to the Luke Forward coalition ensuring Luke AFB would be chosen for the F-35 aircraft training site were instrumental.
 He and his partner at the time, Adam Lyons, (also an Honorary Commander Alumnus) worked with the Luke Forward coalition managing the online support campaign.